-Full details of our plans for our provision offer September 2021 can be found at:
+Full details of our plans for our provision offer 2021-2022 can be found at:

-We have occupied the premises at 13 Walker Terrace since January 2017 and this has proven to be very successful in terms of bridging the gap between school and ensuring learners are more prepared to access College provision at a higher academic level than they may previously have been able to.
+We have occupied the premises at Walker Terrace since January 2017 and this has proven to be very successful in terms of bridging the gap between school and ensuring learners are more prepared to access College provision at a higher academic level than they may previously have been able to.

 We have successfully accommodated and demonstrated progress for Key Stage 4 and 5 pupils simultaneously for whom the curriculum and environment has been viewed as more appropriate than that offered at Ivy Lane.

 Currently, learners at our Ivy Lane site get less access to off-site activities to facilitate independence owing to the level of staffing required and also to the proximity to local amenities to access shops and community facilities.
-Accommodating our Key stage 4 & 5 pupils at Walker Terrace would permit us to create smaller class sizes of approximately 7 pupils to a group.
+Accommodating our Key stage 4 & 5 pupils at Walker Terrace allows us to create smaller class sizes of approximately 7 pupils to a group.

-Whilst promoting Preparation for Adulthood in all of our young people, learners will also benefit from bespoke, personalised programmes that will combine educational aspirations, outcomes for achieving independence, aspirations for leading an active life within the community with good social relationships and a healthy lifestyle, ultimately ensuring that we can prepare learners for adulthood and to be ‘Fit for Life’.
+Whilst promoting Preparation for Adulthood in all of our young people, learners also benefit from bespoke, personalised programmes that will combine educational aspirations, outcomes for achieving independence, aspirations for leading an active life within the community with good social relationships and a healthy lifestyle, ultimately ensuring that we can prepare learners for adulthood and to be ‘Fit for Life’.